Blog

 An incorrect date or time may prevent you from establishing a secure connection to the servers.

-• Turn on Set time automatically.
+• Turn on " Set time automatically."

-• Click Synchronize now.
+• Click Sync Now.

 5. Clear the Windows Update cache

-In the event of an error related to the system update, delete the contents of the folder Software Distribution can help.
+If an error occurs during a system update, delete the contents of the folder SoftwareDistribution might help.

-1. Open Command Prompt as administrator.
+1. Open Command Prompt as an administrator.

 2. Enter the following: